Cowpacino/gtts-voice-assistant/README.md

 # gTTs Voice Assistant

-A bootstrapped voice assistant in Python utilizing various APIs for speech synthesis and recognition.
+A bootstrapped voice assistant written in Python utilizing various APIs for speech synthesis and recognition.

 ## Table of Contents